HHS-AHRQ/MEPS/SAS/README.md

 # Loading MEPS data

-For data years 2017 and later, .zip files for multiple file formats are available, including ASCII (.dat), SAS V9 (.sas7bdat), Stata (.dta), and Excel (.xlsx).
+For data years 2017 and later (and also for the 2016 Medical Conditions file), .zip files for multiple file formats are available, including ASCII (.dat), SAS V9 (.sas7bdat), Stata (.dta), and Excel (.xlsx).
 Prior to 2017, ASCII (.dat) and SAS transport (.ssp) files are provided for all datasets.

 The recommended file formats are the SAS V9 data files (.sas7bdat) for data years 2017 and later, and the SAS transport (.ssp) format for data years 1996-2016.

 ## Data years 2017 and later: SAS V9 files

-The <b>SAS V9 (.sas7bdat)</b> format is the recommended format for loading MEPS data files from 2017 and later.
+The <b>SAS V9 (.sas7bdat)</b> format is the recommended format for loading MEPS data files from 2017 and later (and also for the 2016 Medical Conditions file).
 For the following example, the 2018 Dental Visits files (<b>h206b.sas7bdat</b>) has been [downloaded from the MEPS website](https://meps.ahrq.gov/mepsweb/data_stats/download_data_files_detail.jsp?cboPufNumber=HC-206B), unzipped, and saved in the local directory <b>C:/MEPS</b>:

 ``` sas
 DATA work.h206b;